carbon-language/carbon-lang/README.md

 -   **Scalable migration**, with some level of source-to-source translation for idiomatic C++ code.

-With this approach, we can build on top of C++'s existing ecosystem, and bring along existing investments, codebases, and developer populations.
-There are a few languages that have followed this model for other ecosystems, and Carbon aims to fill an analogous role for C++:
+With this approach, we can build on top of C++'s existing ecosystem and bring along existing investments, codebases, and developer populations.
+There are a few languages that have followed this model for other ecosystems, and Carbon aims to fill a similar role for C++:

 -   JavaScript → TypeScript
 -   Java → Kotlin